 Distributing his estate took six years of unpleasant negotiations between his children and other beneficiaries, from wives to mistresses, legitimate children to illegitimate ones, at a cost of over £21.7 million.

 Prince – Music Superstar

 He was survived by numerous full- and half-siblings.
 Two of the siblings predeceased Prince, one of whom had a child.
-These people and others have made claims to the estate stating that they are the ‘rightful heirs’.
+These people and others have claimed to the estate that they are the ‘rightful heirs’.
 Therefore, his estate, to this day, is still unsettled, has not been officially valued and has not been distributed.

 Barry White – Grammy-winning Soul and Funk Icon